It is easy to edit a picture in Microsoft Word.

 Select "Artistic Effects" (instead of "Corrections") from the Picture Format submenu (see Figure 4).

-Figure 5: Eiffel Tower in grayscale produced by Word
+Figure 5: Eiffel Tower in Grayscale Produced by Microsoft Word

-Figure 6: Sketch of the Eiffel Tower produced by Word
+Figure 6: Sketch of the Eiffel Tower Produced by Microsoft Word

 Figure 7 shows you the options available.